Tintah, Minnesota

 Tintah is a city in Traverse County, Minnesota, United States.
 The population was 67 at the 2020 census.
+Tintah is a name derived from the Dakota language meaning "prairie".

 Geography

 According to the United States Census Bureau, the city has a total area of 0.752 sqmi, all land.

 Minnesota State Highway 9 serves as a main route in the community, and Minnesota State Highway 55 is nearby.